Breaches of Fiduciary Duties v Public Interest Duties

 A fiduciary is an individual or entity which holds a position of trust, confidence and fidelity to other parties in a specified capacity or role.
 Accordingly, as custodians of a company’s assets and business interests, a director as a fiduciary holds duties to act in the interest of the company, act solely for the purpose s/he is entrusted with this role, act with loyalty and fidelity and not to prioritise his/her personal interests over that of the company or its shareholders.
 This is commonly referred to as a fiduciary duty.

 The fiduciary duties of directors were historically set down as a result of a number of legal cases which set out the interests which the directors serve, together with the need for independence, the need to act objectively, the need to adhere to the original purpose of the company and the need to ensure good company management.

 Following the introduction of the Companies Act 2006, these duties were codified into the following (summarised for the purpose of this article):

-There are of course other duties imposed on all limited companies, which a Director should ensure are adhere to – for example the requirement to file accounts and the requirement to record beneficial owners of the Company.
+There are of course other duties imposed on all limited companies, which a director should ensure are adhered to – for example the requirement to file accounts and the requirement to record beneficial owners of the company.

 Please call any member of our Director Disqualification team for a consultation now on 020 7841 0390.
 Alternatively please email us with your enquiry and we will call you back at a time convenient for you.